Client Services Rating Systems

 by Madeline Ogle, Author of From Problems to Profits in Pet Grooming Book

 Seven years after writing From Problems to Profits: The Madson Management System for Pet Grooming Businesses, I wrote an extensive article for the Madson Pet Reporter titled, The New Language for Pet Care Businesses.
-In this article I would like readers to revisit my original article.
+In this article, I would like readers to revisit my original article.
 The New Language for Pet Care Businesses impacted many of my consultation clients in the last two decades.
 You can read some of their comments below.
 The New Language adds an air of professional sophistication without snobbery.
 Your clientele will notice the difference.
-Try using my word selections to market a more stable business, and avoid misunderstandings by eliminating counterproductive words unfortunately common to thousands of groomers.
+Try using my word selections to market a more stable business, and avoid misunderstandings by eliminating counterproductive words that are unfortunately common to thousands of groomers.
 Enhance client confidence.

-Sometimes as pet care professionals we forget our use of questionable and even derogatory words common to many pet care operations.
-It is not wrong to use these words, but as professionals we should be more aware of our making the best impression at all times.
+Sometimes as pet care professionals, we forget our use of questionable and even derogatory words common to many pet care operations.
+It is not wrong to use these words, but as professionals, we should be more aware of our making the best impression at all times.

-Greater financial potential awaits every pet grooming business even during economic downturns.
+Greater financial potential awaits every pet grooming business, even during economic downturns.
 One goal as an owner is to maximize the net worth of your business (small or large) relative to its market area by serving people with differences transcending the local market expectations.

-Use carefully chosen words to offend no one, yet impress everyone.
+Use carefully chosen words to offend no one yet impress everyone.
 You will capture more clientele leading to your good fortune.
 Your words really can set you apart from others offering grooming services in your area.

 HOW IT WORKS

 Become an expert at listening to everything said in your business.
-Remember, the public is forming images in their minds from words heard by everyone in your premises.
+Remember, the public is forming images in their minds from words heard by everyone on your premises.
 Ask yourself, “What images were created by what I just heard in my business?”
 Replace common pet care words with those suggested here as part of the New Language, and ask yourself if they are portraying more effective images for professionalism.